Bugrahancobain/Ready-to-work-next-intl/README.md

 	•	Support for number and date formatting using Intl.NumberFormat.

 Feel free to fork this repository and adapt it to your needs. 😊

-Let me know if you’d like to make any specific modifications! 🚀